sagemath/sage-archive-2023-02-01/src/doc/en/installation/source.rst

 their versions match.
-Alternatively, Sage includes a GCC package, so that C, C++ and Fortran compilers will be built when the build system detects that it is needed, e.g., non-GCC compilers, or mismatching versions of the GCC compilers, versions of the GCC compilers known to miscompile some Sage's dependencies, or simply a missing C++ or Fortran compiler.
+Alternatively, Sage includes a GCC package, so that C, C++ and Fortran compilers will be built when the build system detects that it is needed, e.g., non-GCC compilers, or versions of the GCC compilers known to miscompile some components of Sage, or simply a missing C++ or Fortran compiler.
 Whatsoever, you always need at least a C compiler to build the GCC package and its prerequisites before the compilers it provides can be used.